-In addition to the RGMS application you will need to complete a set of Supplementary Questions which is to be emailed to the National Cancer Research Grants Secretariat at firstname.lastname@example.org
+In addition to the RGMS application you will need to complete a set of Supplementary Questions that your RAO will email to the National Cancer Research Grants Secretariat at CancerCouncilGrants@cancervic.org.au.

 The Supplementary Questions document identifies which Cancer Council you are submitting your application to for funding consideration and seeks information specific to Cancer Council applications.

-The Supplementary Questions will not be available to the NHMRC Grant Review Panels (GRPs) but will be for the exclusive use of the Cancer Council to assist us in our funding decisions.
+The Supplementary Questions are not available to the NHMRC Grant Review Panels (GRPs) but used exclusively by the Cancer Council to assist us in our funding decision.
 Applicants are strongly advised to familiarise themselves with the Eligibility Criteria and Guidelines listed above.

 Full information and timelines are available on our national research grant applications page.